gingerhome/gingee/docs/ai-context/ai-context.md

 <b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.</p>
 </dd>
 <dt><a href="#module_platform">platform</a></dt>
-<dd><p>A module for GingerJS platform-specific utilities and functions.
+<dd><p>A module for Gingee platform-specific utilities and functions.
 Ideally used by only platform-level apps.
-To use this module the app needs to be declared in the <code>privilegedApps</code> list in the ginger.json server config.
+To use this module the app needs to be declared in the <code>privilegedApps</code> list in the gingee.json server config.
 <b>IMPORTANT:</b> Requires privileged app config and explicit permission to use the module.
 See docs/permissions-guide for more details.</p>
 </dd>
 <dt><a href="#module_qrcode">qrcode</a></dt>